LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Use student-T distribution to calculate the error bars of each experiment
 			- Finish code in eval/scripts/common.py
 			- TODO Text: "We plot the average results over 10 runs with 95% confidence intervals based on the student’s t-distribution.
 Some intervals may be invisible due to small variations."

+- 11.19
+	+ Siyuan
+		* Fix the comment on scaling issue for comnet22
+			- Review code of INTDetect in deltaint
+			- Update topo_genereate_multilayer.py to generate larger topology for differlent path lengths
+			- Configure deltaint environment in CSE server
+			- Run with different leaf layer nums

 - 11.18 (PKU's testbed is crashed)
 	+ Siyuan